 When first meeting an individual, sometimes that person can seem closed off, overly gruff, angry, or can just come on too strong.
 It is difficult to accurately describe these actions to another person, but as a horse is a mirror to our actions, it is immediately apparent when a person initiates a conversation with a horse.
 As the horse is a prey animal, he must ensure that any new relationships will not threaten his life.
 A person must come across as both non-threatening and genuine in order to start to gain the trust necessary to establish that first relationship.
 Saying hello helps to identify and teach veterans the skills to initiate that first step in the relationship.
 These skills in turn help them to start to establish trust in themselves and other fellow human beings.

-Taking territory is based upon the natural herd dynamics that exist within a band of horses.
+Worthy leadership is based upon the natural herd dynamics that exist within a band of horses.
 Each horse has a definite rank within the herd, and they must identify their own rank by interacting with other horses.
 In order to place higher up on the ranks, a horse must command the respect of the rest of the herd by being confident, intelligent and establishing trustworthiness.
 Horses who are too aggressive or too submissive will be pushed out of the herd.
-Taking territory teaches veterans how to establish that confidence and trustworthiness in their relationship with the horse, while still commanding respect.
+Worthy leadership teaches veterans how to establish that confidence and trustworthiness in their relationship with the horse, while still commanding respect.
 The exercise helps veterans establish respect and leadership in a positive way.

-Leading from behind is based on Resnick’s observations of wild horse herds.
-It may seem natural for the leader to be in the front, but in reality, horses push one another from behind.
-The horse who is in the lead is often being asked to go forward by the horse behind him.
+A horse who is “at liberty” is able to move freely in an arena without bit, bridle, halter, etc. The goal is not to control the horse in the arena, but to direct the horse by establishing a leadership position.
+It may seem natural for the leader to be in the front, but in reality, the alpha horses push the others where they want them to go.
 The exercise may seem simplistic at first; how difficult is it to push a horse away?
 The goal, however, is not merely to push the horse away, but to give the horse cues to start and to stop using just one’s body language.
 People who are too submissive will not be able to move the horse forward; people who are too aggressive will be able to move the horse forward, but will not get the horse to stop, or to come back.
 Again, the horses are mirrors of our body language, and this exercise immediately identifies to people the physical presence they are putting out to the world.
 This exercise helps supports veterans by giving them a visual understanding of their own presence and their own leadership skills.
 The exercise helps them move through relationship and confidence issues that they may be struggling in their daily life.

 How Much Does It Cost?